neelsmith/greek101/docs/index.md

 ### MWF classes

 We begin Module 2, "Nouns and adjectives," by learning how to use *cases* to express the function of nouns.
-We focus on :
+This week, we focus on the nominative and genitive cases to express:

-- *naming* the subject with the *nominative* case
+- *naming* the subject of any finite verb or the predicate of a linking verb with the *nominative* case
 - using a noun to describe another noun with the *genitive* case

-- identifying the *direct object* of a verb with the *accusative* case
-- identifying the *indirect object* of a verb with the *dative* case
+We learn how to use the article and the demonstrative pronouns together with nouns.

 ### CBL